This post may contain affiliate links. For more information, please read the full disclosure policy here.

 - Abraham Lincoln’s son, Robert Todd thought he was cursed.
 Also unlucky.

-- Dr Martin Luther King Jr’s I Had a Dream speech happened on the steps of Lincoln Memorial.
+- Dr Martin Luther King Jr’s I Had a Dream speech happened on the steps of the Lincoln Memorial.

-We had time to view each memorial on the tour, which was appreciated.
+We had time to view each memorial on the tour, which is always appreciated.
 When I was viewing the National World War II Memorial, there happened to be quite a few veterans in wheelchairs visiting.
 Our guide told us about a non-profit organisation called Honor Flight, which brings veterans from across the United States to pay their respects and visit the various memorials along the National Mall built in their honour.
 What a thoughtful initiative and heart-warming moment to witness.

-Happy Hour = Happy Hayley
+Enjoy Happy Hour

 My friends and I had first discovered the wonder of happy hours in New York.
-Hence we continued our trend by heading out and attempting to find the best on offer.
+We continued our trend by heading out and attempting to find the best on offer.
 We discovered Darlington House in Dupont Circle selling $3 beers, which was empty except for one other table inside.
 When we went to leave after a drink the barman gave us a coupon for a $1 beer when we “returned.”
 We said we were travelling and leaving tomorrow, so he let us exchange them then.
-Success.
+Success!

 We then headed to Barracks Row, which is located on 8th Street SE in Capitol Hill.
 It’s just eight blocks from the US Capitol building.
 We walked up and down until we settled on The Ugly Mug for dinner.
 While the meals didn’t blow us away, they’re well-priced.
 So if you’re after a sports bar and burgers, this is your spot.
 This is another street for Washington DC happy hours too.